casualcore/tdk8s/README.md

 This provides the ability to:
 * execute commands upon pods.
 * retrieve log files from pods.
+* transfer file to and from pods.
 * Connect via `port-forward`
 * asynchronous provisioning.

-When referring to pods by name, it will initially look for the pod alias provided when added using `TestKubeBuilder#addPod`, this aims to remove complexity around pods with generated names.
-Though it will also find exact matches too if required when a match to the alias is not found.
+When referring to pods by name, it will initially look for the pod alias provided when added using `TestKubeBuilder#addPod`, this aims to remove complexity around pods with a `generatedName`.
+Though it will also find exact matches too if required when a match to the alias is not found in the `TestKube` resource store.

 ### Execute Commands